amoamare/amoamare.github.io/TSB/Sony/PlayStation5/UART/GettingStarted.md

    - 1st boot sequence (powering-on state)
    - Powered-on state
    - 2nd boot sequence (powering-on state)
    *Note: Each time we read the codes, we will want to save a reference of the codes, if any.
-Then, clear all codes before moving on to the next state.*
+Then, clear all codes before moving on to the next state.*<br>

 5. **Previous Error Codes**: Before doing anything, we will want to get a snapshot of the error codes that have been previously thrown into memory.
 After connecting the PlayStation 5 and supplying 12V either by power supply or a powered outlet.
 Select "Read All Codes" in Console Service Tool.
 Save the information, then in Console Service Tool select "Clear All Codes".
 Disconnect 12V power from the console and allow 1 minute for the console to completely power off.
    *Note: Console Service Tool saves error logs in the \*/logs directory.*